wtlin1228/blog/content/blog/0031-2022-in-review/index.md

 ## Tap Dance

-2022 I started learning tap dance.
-And I'm looking forward to my first performance in January 2023.
+In 2022, I started learning tap dance and I'm excited for my first performance in January 2023.

 ![tap dance](./images/tap-dance.jpg)

 ## Cloud Architecture

-I took three courses hosted by [AWS Training and Certification](https://aws.amazon.com/training/).
-Now, I'm more confident at designing reliable cloud architecture.
+I completed three courses hosted by [AWS Training and Certification](https://aws.amazon.com/training/), which helped me become more confident in designing reliable cloud architecture.

 ![aws multi-tier architecture](./images/aws-multi-tier-architecture.jpg)

 ## Better Monorepo Management

-I brought [Nx](https://nx.dev/) into our monorepo to cache our task results and explore the dependency graph.
-It's amazing how easy it was to turn our repo into a Nx package-based repo.
-Then we could further turn it into a Nx integrated-based repo step by step.
+To cache our task results and explore the dependency graph, I introduced [Nx](https://nx.dev/) into our monorepo.
+It was surprisingly easy to turn our repo into a Nx package-based repo and then further into a Nx integrated-based repo step by step.

 ## Better Testing Strategy

 ![testing matrix](./images/testing-matrix.png)

-I persuaded my team to take the following actions in order to optimize for maximum confidence at minimum effort:
+I convinced my team to implement the following actions to optimize for maximum confidence at minimum effort:

-- do component tests with [testing-library](https://testing-library.com/) instead of [enzyme](https://enzymejs.github.io/enzyme/)
+- use [testing-library](https://testing-library.com/) for component tests instead of [enzyme](https://enzymejs.github.io/enzyme/)
-- do integration tests with [msw](https://mswjs.io/)
+- use [msw](https://mswjs.io/) for integration tests
-- do [interaction tests](https://storybook.js.org/docs/react/writing-tests/interaction-testing) in our storybook of UI library
+- perform [interaction tests](https://storybook.js.org/docs/react/writing-tests/interaction-testing) in our UI library's Storybook.

 ## Better Component API Interface

-I designed the new component API interface with this in mind:

-> It should have a small API surface area.
-If you know how to use one component, you can guess how to use another component because the API interface is consistent.

-I had a [note](https://github.com/wtlin1228/dev-note/blob/main/docs/design-system-hack-to-create-good-interface.md) here for myself.
+When designing the new component API interface, I aimed for a small API surface area that ensures consistency.
+I had a [note](https://github.com/wtlin1228/dev-note/blob/main/docs/design-system-hack-to-create-good-interface.md) for myself.

 ## My Blog

-Last year, I published 10 blog posts:
+Last year, I published ten blog posts:

 1. [Summary of TestJS Summit 2021](https://leonerd.gatsbyjs.io/0020-test-js-summit-2021/)
 1. [Handle API request race conditions in React](https://leonerd.gatsbyjs.io/0021-api-request-race-conditions/)